isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Look for likely "implicit resources", such as pointers and references.
+Look for likely “implicit resources”, such as pointers and references.
 Look for classes with destructors even though all their data members have destructors.

-### <a name="Rc-dtor-release"></a>C.31: All resources acquired by a class must be released by the class's destructor
+### <a name="Rc-dtor-release"></a>C.31: All resources acquired by a class must be released by the class’s destructor

 ##### Reason